 If one method doesn’t work for you don’t give up!
 Try another approach.

-- article on Why You Should be Eating Raw Garlic
+- Why You Should be Eating Raw Garlic

-- article on Three Ways to Use Lemon Balm for Anxiety
+- Three Ways to Use Lemon Balm for Anxiety

 3. Applying Collarbone Pressure